aws-samples/sample-flexible-instance-starter/README.md

 - Lambda function to handle the recovery logic
 - IAM roles and permissions for the recovery Lambda function
 - Instance type mapping for finding comparable instance types
+- AWS SSM Parameter Store to retrieve dynamic configuration for each instance
 - CloudWatch Events Rule to monitor CloudTrail events for StopInstances events
 - Lambda function to handle the revert logic upon instance stop event
 - IAM roles and permissions for the stop Lambda function